rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 - **Partner Portal** - Link to a portal that provides extra resources for resellers such as documentation and support tools.

 #### Audit Logs

-View control panel activity over the last 6 months.
+View Control Panel activity over the last 6 months.

 #### Product Feedback

 Provide feedback about our products and services.

 If you need help with a specific feature, read about how to use the [Help tool for hosted email and Skype for business](/how-to/help-tool-for-hosted-email-and-skype-for-business).